abraemer/SpinModels.jl/docs/src/quick-ref.md

 - [`PowerLaw`](@ref)`(α)`
 - [`NN`](@ref)`(interaction, k=1)`

+!!! note

-Note: There are QoL overloads on Geometry that apply `ConstantInteraction(1)` automatically.
+    There are QoL overloads on Geometry that apply `ConstantInteraction(1)` automatically.
 Thus you should probably not need to use it directly.
 Please give feedback if that does unexpected things.

 ## Note about nearest neighbor (`NN`)
 For anisotropic interactions (i.e. all currently implemented ones) it does not matter whether you apply `NN` to the interaction or the geometry.
 In principle for isotropic interaction there will be a subtle difference: